socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 #### Performing Roles and Related Artifacts (Synopsis)

-[Application Architect](../roles/DPR-ApplicationArchitectRole.md) and other decision makers produce NFR specifications, for instance Quality Attribute Scenarios (QAS) (@Bass:2012).
-QAS make the NFR specification smart and measurable (but also a bit repetitive); utility trees can help with prioritization (by business value and technical risk)
+[Application Architect](../roles/DPR-ApplicationArchitectRole.md) and other decision makers produce NFR specifications, for instance [Quality Attribute Scenarios (QAS)](../artifact-templates/DPR-QualityAttributeScenario.md) (@Bass:2012).
+QAS make the NFR specification smart and measurable (but also a bit repetitive); utility trees can help with prioritization (by business value and technical risk).

 #### Practices and Techniques (Refinements, Guides)